 Hyperbaric oxygen therapy may be used to treat a variety of conditions and disorders

 .
-At Swedish Covenant Health, they are often used to assist patients in need of specialized medicine to close difficult or chronic wounds.
+At Swedish Hospital, they are often used to assist patients in need of specialized medicine to close difficult or chronic wounds.

 Hyperbaric oxygen therapy is covered by most major insurances (including Medicare) for many conditions.
-In cases in which treatment is not covered by insurance, we offer a low-cost cash option.
 For more information, please call 773-989-6202

 What is Hyperbaric Oxygen Therapy?